beave/beave/doc/source/readthedocs-as-a-blog.rst

 I've always wanted to do a blog.
 Mostly for my sake.

 The biggest problem is that I hate most traditional "blogging" platforms.
 WYSIWYG editors irritate me.
 Blogging on the "web" isn't always that convenient.

 So,  no blog.

-As a developer my biggest weakness is documentation of the software I write.
+As a side note, I am a developer and my biggest weakness is documentation of the software I write.
 For similar reasons I hate most blogging platforms,  I find most documentation platforms kludgy and annoying.
 I hate Wiki's,  largely because it is easy to forget about them and hence they don't get updated.
 While reading a Wiki is fine,  the interfaces are not what I desire.

 Not documenting software isn't an option.
 Without documentation,  people can't learn about your work.
 In my opinion, developers who don't document or comment in code are doomed to failure.